 The best guardians of the forest are those who make their living from it.
 That’s why we partner with forest communities from Mesoamerica to Southeast Asia, advancing sustainable landscape strategies that support local livelihoods in harmony with the health of the forest.

-While harvesting timber from protected forests may not seem like a sound strategy to tackle deforestation, the conservation successes speak for themselves.
+While harvesting timber may not seem like a sound strategy to tackle deforestation, the conservation successes speak for themselves.
 One of the most inspiring examples of this is our work in the Maya Biosphere Reserve in Guatemala.
-Here, in an area suffering some of the highest rates of forest lost in Central America, nine community-run forestry concessions have achieved a near zero-deforestation for the past 14 years.
-Not only that, the concessions have a drastically lower incidence of forest fires than neighboring protected areas.
+Here, in an area suffering some of the highest rates of forest lost in Central America, 10 community-run forestry concessions have achieved a near zero-deforestation for 20 years.
+The concessions also have a drastically lower incidence of forest fires compared to neighboring protected areas.
 Building on this success, we have developed an Integrated Community Forest Management approach to work in other regions.

 Helping forest communities build sustainable enterprises